-5 This regulation only applies to degree programmes which select for entry to Honours at the end of second year.
+&lt;sup>5 This regulation only applies to degree programmes which select for entry to Honours at the end of second year.

-6 For entry to a Joint Honours degree, this requirement applies to each Joint Honours Subject.
+&lt;sup>6 For entry to a Joint Honours degree, this requirement applies to each Joint Honours Subject.

-- 15.4 The College and School will provide all candidates with written information on the specific level of performance required to obtain entry to each Honours and Integrated Masters degree programme in the School.
+- a) meet the requirements set out in the degree's supplementary regulations; and - b) meet any additional requirements set by the School or Schools in which the candidate is applying for entry to the Honours or Integrated Masters programme. - 15.3 Exceptionally, a candidate who does not meet all of the requirements in either §15.1 or §15.2 above may be offered admission to Honours, or an Integrated Masters programme, if the Head of School (or his or her nominee) judges that in other respects the candidate's previous performance offers a reasonable prospect of the candidate reaching the minimum standard required for the award to which admission is granted. - 15.4 The College and School will provide all candidates with written information on the specific level of performance required to obtain entry to each Honours and Integrated Masters degree programme in the School.
 This information will be made available to candidates at the start of the session preceding that in which Honours study normally commences. - 15.5 Admission to an Honours or Integrated Masters degree programme does not guarantee admission to a particular course.
 A candidate must apply for admission to a particular course in accordance with the instructions issued by the School.
 Admission to a particular course cannot be guaranteed even for a candidate who satisfies the minimum admission requirements.
 Where there are more applicants for a particular course than there are places available, selection of candidates will be based on criteria published in course documentation and/or School web pages.